gardenjs/gardenjs/README.md

   * set bg-color of stage via config file for dark mode & light (default)?
 * sidebarnav: toggle nav items, add toggle icon
 * sidebarnav: remove "carrots" as top level from nav
-* actionbar - device buttons: add class "active" (on button-tag)
+* actionbar - device buttons: add class "active" (on button-tag) to show if btn is active (already styled)
+* actionbar: give btn a class if sidebar is toggled to set padding-right with same value as inside the topbar (set title with same distance to left then menu icon)